-Hospital says Chinese dissident Liu's cancer is in final stages
+Hospital says Chinese dissident Liu's cancer in final stages

 The team listened to his medical history, heard a report on his treatment, visited Liu and met his relatives and then discussed his illness, the hospital said.

-"The U.S. and Germany experts fully approved of the treatment by the national experts group and what they had done," it added.
+"The U.S. and Germany experts fully approved of the treatment by the national experts group and what they had done," it said.

 The patient has received a high level of care, but he has late-stage liver cancer which has spread and is in its final stages, the hospital said, adding it is looking at medical options to raise his chances of survival.